iZeaoGamer/Zector/latest.md

 - Revamped shop!
 - Fixed major exploit to do with quartz blocks!
 - Added new prestiges all the way to 100.
-- Added Prestige 50 and Prestige 100 mines, and removed Prestige 5 and Prestige 10 mines.
-We may add more prestige mines soon!
+- Prestige 5 and Prestige 10 are now better in terms of blocks that you can mine. #Blame @YTRedBloodGamer
 - Changed the XP Prices in /converter so it's more useful, and less expensive.
 - Added Sub Categories to /shop
 - Shop Prices have been changed.